spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/tagging/index.md

 ---
-layout: single
 title: "General Purpose Tagging Guide"
-sidebar:
-  nav: guides
-redirect_from: /docs/general-purpose-tags
+linkTitle: "General Purpose Tagging Guide"
+weight: 2
+description:
 ---

 This guide provides an introduction to the provider-agnostic tagging capabilities of Spinnaker, otherwise referred to as _Entity Tags_.